 - SAMHSA Opioid Overdose Prevention Toolkit: Five Essential Steps for First Responders

-- SAMHSA Opioid Overdose Prevention Toolkit: Recovery from Opioid Overdose – Resources for Overdose Survivors & Family Members
+- SAMHSA Opioid Overdose Prevention Toolkit: Recovering from Opioid Overdose – Resources for Overdose Survivors & Family Members

 Methamphetamine overdose can be acute or chronic.
 Signs of acute overdose may include difficulty breathing, chest pain, irregular heartbeat, heart attack, stroke, seizures, severe agitation, paranoia, extremely high blood pressure, and kidney damage or failure, and of which can be life-threatening.
 Medical attention should be sought immediately.